Gogolian/open-humanity/README.md

 Join our Discord server at https://discord.gg/GZNdrpfk and share your opinions and findings with us.

+## On Storing Answers

+As the project grows, we plan to add the ability to store answers online and generate chatbots automatically from them.
+For now, if you want to keep your answers private, please make at least two backups on different devices or print them on paper.
+Alternatively, you can create a private GitHub repository and upload your answers there.

+If you are willing to share your answers with us and have no issues with others reading them, you can upload them to the `/answers/<your_github_username>` folder.
+This way, we can use them once we have the software.

+## Conclusion

+Remember that life is worth living as it is now.
+If you have no one to chat with, feel free to reach out to us.
+We are glad to chat with you!

+Have a nice day!

 All the best!

 Cheers!

 PS: You can find me at [Linkedin](https://www.linkedin.com/in/kamil-wezyk/) or [Twitter](https://twitter.com/gogoliansnake)